-Rita Kraus, BS, CPRP remains in the role of Senior Director of all Psych Rehab Programs.
+Neil Donaldson has been with the program since July of 2024.
+He had had previous supervisory and MH experience at another MH agency.
+He brings experience of mobile and family work with a specialty in training for individuals with Autism.
+He has recently successfully completed his 90day orientation.
+He has been taking on the role of Director since January 2025.
+He is working under a waiver through 11/15/2025, and is currently preparing to take his CPRP exam.
+Neil works closely with Rita Kraus, who remains in the role of Senior Director of all Psych Rehab Programs.
 She works primarily at the Ridgway office, is supporting and coaching Directors of the Coudersport and Bradford PR programs, and is assisting in training new staff.
-She continues to actively communicate with supervisor and compliance officer in enhancing quality services and effective programming for the site-based PR Programs.
+She continues to actively communicate with her supervisor and the compliance officer in enhancing quality services and effective programming for the PR Programs.
 She seeks to communicate with all stakeholders including OMHSAS to assist in review of regulations, and responding proactively to opportunities for growth and change.
 Rita remains active as an advisory board member for PAPRS.
-She has been active on the PAPRS board for over 9 years.
-She supports 302 delegate services and chairs the DCI Wellness Committee, now in its 16th year of support for employees.
+She has been active on the PAPRS board for over 10 years.
+She supports 302 delegate services and chairs the DCI Wellness Committee, now in its 17th year of support for employees.
 She is traveling more due to staff shortages and supporting McKean and Potter County PR programs.